-Although some of these documents from our Neurological Disorders category may have since been updated, re-written, replaced, or revised, they are sorted below by their original publish date.
+Summary: Our library below features 82 published articles, research papers, and documents from the Disabled World Neurological Disorders category.
+Although some of these documents may have since been updated, re-written, replaced, or revised, they are sorted by their original publish date.
 The most recent publications are listed at the top of the table with older articles being listed in descending order by the date they were created.

-Michelle Fattig writes on understanding and acknowledging autism, ASD, high functioning autism and Asperger's Syndrome.
+Michelle Fattig writes on understanding and acknowledging autism, ASD, high functioning autism and Asperger's Syndrome (Paper / Essay).

-Research reveals people who hear voices may also use unusual skills when their brains process new sounds.
+Research reveals people who hear voices may also use unusual skills when their brains process new sounds (Research Study Analysis).

 Research supports the notion that the human propensity for religious or spiritual experiences may be neurologically based.